srd4/tomatotimer/Readme.txt

 - Loads too slow at the beggining.
 - Average from last week.
 - I have to graph the times of the day I have done pomodoros the most, they're probably when productivity is at my maximum.
-- Make the program tell me how much work on each thing have I done today, so I can switch and activity and be productive in multiple n the same day, this way I don't renegate so many.